 About Oxfordshire branch

-IoD Oxfordshire is an active and engaged branch, representing approximately 670 members.
+IoD Oxfordshire is an active and engaged branch, representing many members on a local basis.
 We work closely with the Local Enterprise Partnership (LEP) to ensure the county continues to see an influx of investment.
 To that end, committee members have been taking on more ambassadorial roles to ensure business interests are fully represented in vital areas.

 We are taking a particularly active interest in: